Liam Neeson: 1976–1993: Rise to prominence

-1993–2000: Rise to prominence
+1993–2000: Breakthrough and acclaim

-Steven Spielberg offered Neeson the role of Oskar Schindler in his holocaust film Schindler's List after seeing him in Anna Christie on Broadway.
-Kevin Costner, Mel Gibson and Warren Beatty all expressed interest in the part (Beatty even auditioned), but Neeson was cast in December 1992 after auditioning for the role.
-He read the Keneally book and concluded that his character "enjoyed fookin'[sic] with the Nazis.
+Steven Spielberg offered Neeson the role of Oskar Schindler in his holocaust film Schindler's List, after seeing him in Anna Christie on Broadway.
+Kevin Costner, Mel Gibson and Warren Beatty had all expressed interest in the part.
+Beatty even auditioned, but Neeson was cast in December 1992.
+He had read Keneally's book and concluded that his character "enjoyed fookin'[sic] with the Nazis.
 In Keneally's book, it says he was regarded as a kind of a buffoon by them... if the Nazis were New Yorkers, he was from Arkansas.
 They don't quite take him seriously, and he used that to full effect."
-His critically acclaimed performance earned him a nomination for a Best Actor Oscar, and helped the film earn Best Picture of 1993.
+His critically acclaimed performance earned him a nomination for a Best Actor Oscar and helped the film earn Best Picture of 1993.
 He also received BAFTA and Golden Globes nominations for the performance.
-He soon became an in-demand leading actor.
-He starred in the subsequent period pieces Rob Roy (1995) and Michael Collins (1996), the latter earning him Best Starring Role at the Venice Film Festival and another Golden Globe nomination.
-He starred as Jean Valjean in the 1998 adaptation of Victor Hugo's Les Misérables, and in The Haunting (1999) as Dr. David Marrow.